opencog/learn/scm/gram-class/README.md

 ----------------------
 Unfortunately, the word "vector" is not quite the correct term, as it suggests a vector space with rotational symmetry and basis independence.
-This is very much NOT the case: the space has NOT rotational symmetry at all, and is very basis-dependent.
+This is very much NOT the case: the space has NO rotational symmetry at all, and is very basis-dependent.
 The concept of a "matroid" moves in the right direction, but does not quite capture the idea.
 The space is actually a probability space; the preservation of counts is the